marcrusso/DROPA/README.md

 ●	A 2-column gene expression table  containing the name of each gene and its expression value (FPKM, TPM, microarray expression value, etc.).
 If this file is not provided, then DROPA skips the gene expression evaluation and annotates each query peak to the gene with the largest overlap.

+● For the shuffle is require a file with 2 columns: the first one containing the name of the chromosomes and the second the quantity of bases (size) if the corresponding chromosome.

 To test the program try:
-python DROPA_v0.1.py -a RefSeqAnnotation/ -o TEST_out -rnaseq Test_RefSeq_Expression -shuffle 2 Test.DRIP_peaks.bed
+python DROPA_v2.0.py Test.DRIP_peaks.bed -a RefSeqAnnotation/ -o TEST_out -rnaseq Test_RefSeq_Expression -shuffle 2